 To diagnose osteoporosis, you can protect your bone health at any age by having a bone density scan.
 This test, (also called a DEXA scan) is a specialized x-ray exam that can detect low bone mass and measure bone mineral density.
 "A bone density test is the only test that can diagnose osteoporosis before a broken bone occurs," states the NOF.

 During a bone density scan, measurements are taken at both hips and the spine.
 The exam is pain free with minimal preparation, and takes less than 30 minutes.

 After the bone density scan, a board-certified radiologist (medical doctor) reviews the measurements and readings.
 Your readings will be compared and scored to reference readings taken from adults of your gender while at their peak bone mass.
 This score indicates the risk of fracture.

 Your healthcare provider can offer advice about diet, lifestyle and medication based on your bone density score.
 Treatments are available to increase your bone density and slow the rate of loss.

-Bone density scans are available at Suburban Imaging – Burnsville.
+Bone density scans are available at our Burnsville location.
 A referral from your healthcare provider is necessary to schedule.
-Please call 952.893.0000 to schedule.